Amareshkoti/PixelPerfectChallenge/README.md

 ## 📂 Project Structure

-PixelPerfectChallenge/
-│── assets/        # Media files (images, icons, fonts) │── index.html     # Main landing page
-│── style.css      # Custom styles
-│── script.js      # JavaScript interactions
+The PixelPerfectChallenge project is organized into a clear structure.
+It contains an assets folder that stores all media files such as images, icons, and fonts.
+The index.html file serves as the main landing page of the project.
+Styling is handled by the style.css file, which defines the custom design and appearance.
+Finally, the script.js file manages the JavaScript interactions, making the project dynamic and interactive.

 ---